-We market directly to patients but sell our product to select surgical centers throughout the United States that have patients that would like to use the vBloc Rechargeable System to treat obesity and its comorbidities.
+We market directly to patients but sell the vBloc System to select surgical centers throughout the United States that have patients that would like to use the vBloc System to treat obesity and its comorbidities.
 The surgical centers then sell our product to the patients and implant and administer vBloc Therapy.
-In 2015 and 2016, the patients that purchased the vBloc Rechargeable System paid for the therapy themselves and did not receive reimbursement from an insurance provider, and we expect that most of our sales will come from self-pay patients in 2017.
-Through our agreement with Academy Medical, LLC, the vBloc Rechargeable System was added to Academy Medical's five-year sole source agreement with the U.S. Department of Veterans Affairs ("VA") that allows any VA surgeon in the U.S. to purchase the vBloc System from Academy Medical.
-We are working to obtain coverage for our product from the U.S. Centers for Medicare and Medicaid Services ("CMS"), major insurance carriers, local coverage entities and self-insured plans, including Integrated Delivery Networks ("IDNs").
-We received coverage from one significant IDN in the northeast in 2016 and are in active discussions with other IDNs throughout the country.
+In 2015 and 2016, almost all the patients that purchased the vBloc System paid for the therapy themselves and did not receive reimbursement from an insurance provider, and we expect that most of our sales will come from self-pay patients and veterans in 2017.
+Additionally, through our distribution agreement with Academy Medical, VA medical facilities now offer the vBloc System as a treatment option for veterans at little to no cost to veterans in accordance with their veteran healthcare benefits.

-Identify Appropriate Coding, Obtain Coverage and Payment for the vBloc Rechargeable System.
-While payors are not our direct customers, their coverage and reimbursement policies influence patient and physician selection of obesity treatment.
-We are employing a focused campaign to obtain payor support for vBloc Therapy.
-We plan to seek specific and appropriate coding, coverage and payment for our vBloc Rechargeable System from CMS and from private insurers.
-We plan to establish a market price for the vBloc Rechargeable System in the United States that is comparable to other active implantable devices such as implantable cardioverter defibrillators, neurostimulation devices for chronic pain and depression, and cochlear implant systems.
+Identify Appropriate Coding, Obtain Coverage and Payment for the vBloc System.
+While payers are not our direct customers, their coverage and reimbursement policies influence patient and physician selection of obesity treatment.
+We are employing a focused campaign to obtain payer support for vBloc Therapy.
+We are working to obtain coverage for our product from the U.S. Centers for Medicare and Medicaid Services (CMS), Medicare Administrative Contractors (MACs), major insurance carriers, local coverage entities and self-insured plans, including Integrated Delivery Networks (IDNs).
+We received coverage from one significant IDN in the northeast, Winthrop University Hospital, in 2016 and are in active discussions with other IDNs throughout the country.

 CMS issued a national coverage determination for several specific types of bariatric surgery in 2006, which we view as positive potential precedent and guidance factors that CMS might use in deciding to cover our therapy.
-Although Medicare policies are often emulated or adopted by other third-party payors, other governmental and private insurance coverage currently varies by carrier and geographic location.
-We have begun to actively work with major insurance carriers, local coverage entities and self-insured plans, as well as CMS, beginning the process to obtain coverage for procedures using our product.
+Although Medicare policies are often emulated or adopted by other third-party payers, other governmental and private insurance coverage currently varies by carrier and geographic location.
+We are actively working with major insurance carriers, local coverage entities and self-insured plans, as well as CMS, on obtaining coverage for procedures using our product.
 Initial coverage for vBloc will likely occur in self-contained healthcare systems that operate as IDNs, as these systems are able to evaluate risk-benefit ratios in a closed environment.
-For example, we recently announced coverage for its employees from the Winthrop Hospital System in New York, a significant IDN in the northeast.
+For example, in the first quarter of 2016, we announced that the Winthrop Hospital System in New York, a significant IDN in the northeast, would cover our therapy for their employees.
 Other similar arrangements are in active discussion.

 Drive the Adoption and Endorsement of vBloc Therapy Through Obesity Therapy Experts and Patient Ambassadors.
-Our Clinical Development strategy is to collaborate closely with regulatory bodies, obesity therapy experts and others involved in the obesity management process, patients and their advocates and scientific experts.
-We have established credible and open relationships with obesity therapy experts and have identified vBloc Therapy patient ambassadors and we believe these individuals will be important in promoting patient awareness and gaining widespread adoption of the vBloc Rechargeable System.
+Our clinical development strategy is to collaborate closely with regulatory bodies, obesity therapy experts and others involved in the obesity management process, patients and their advocates and scientific experts.
+We have established credible and open relationships with obesity therapy experts and have identified vBloc Therapy patient ambassadors and we believe these individuals will be important in promoting patient awareness and gaining widespread adoption of the vBloc System.